fugo-app/fugo/README.md

 Options for file-based input:

 - `offsets`: Path to the offsets file.
 This file stores the last read position for each log file.
+- `limit`: Maximum number of lines to read when the log file is opened for the first time.
+Default is `100`.
+Set to `0` for no limit.

 ## Agents Configuration